Suitable Spaces for Shape Optimization: Optimization in shape spaces

-The algorithm outlined in Figure \ref{figure_algorithm_domain} involves volume formulations of shape derivatives and a corresponding metric, the Steklov-Poincar\'{e} metric $g^S$, which is very attractive from a computational point of view.
-The computation of a representation of the shape gradient with respect to the chosen inner product of the tangent space is moved into the mesh deformation itself.
-The elliptic operator is used as an inner product and a mesh deformation.
-This leads to only one linear system, which has to be solved.
+\kathrin{We can conclude that} Algorithm~\ref{Algo:Gradient} is very attractive from a computational point of view.
 However, the shape space $B_e$ containing smooth shapes unnecessarily limits the application of this algorithm.
 More precisely, numerical investigations have shown that the optimization techniques also work on shapes with kinks in the boundary (cf.~\cite{SchulzSiebenborn,schulz2015Steklov,SiebenbornWelker_skin}).
-This means that they are not limited to elements of $B_e$ and another shape space definition is required.
-Thus, in \cite{schulz2015Steklov}, the definition of smooth shapes is extended to so-called $H^{1/2}$-shapes.
+This means that Algorithm~\ref{Algo:Gradient} is not limited to elements of $B_e$ and another shape space definition is required.
+Thus, in \cite{schulz2015Steklov}, the definition of smooth shapes is extended to so-called \emph.
 In the next section, it is clarified what we mean by $H^{1/2}$-shapes.
 However, only a first try of a definition is given in \cite{schulz2015Steklov}.
 From a theoretical point of view there are several open questions about this shape space.
 The most important question is how the structure of this shape space is.
 If we do not know the structure, there is no chance to get control over the space.
 Moreover, the definition of this shape space has to be adapted and refined.
-The next section is concerned with the space of $H^{1/2}$-shapes and in particular with its structure.
+The next section is concerned with the \begin{rrev}novel\end{rrev} space of $H^{1/2}$-shapes and in particular with its structure. \end{rev}